Certification Programs — Strategic Concepts, Not Functional Skills

 HCI Certification Programs are designed to change paradigms and provide a new strategic framework for human capital, talent management and leadership.
 HCI does not teach the type of functional skills found at SHRM, ASTD or other skills-based human capital or industry associations.
 Our courses teach strategic concepts, illuminate new models, and encourage leaders to think differently about their objectives, priorities, execution and outcomes.

 HCI offers a rigorous and challenging curriculum for human capital professionals, talent managers and executives.
 Each certification program is based on cutting-edge research, best practices and innovative strategies being tested on the front lines of today's talent wars.
-Graduates complete a pre-class assignment, two-day course, a rigorous examination and a work product that offers reliable proof of learning that will increase their operating effectiveness, personal productivity and leadership skills.
+Graduates complete a pre-class assignment, two-day or three-day course and a rigorous examination that offers reliable proof of learning that will increase their operating effectiveness, personal productivity and leadership skills.

 HCI is committed to providing the best educational experience for its members.
 Industry-leading content experts and instructional designers develop each program to a set of strict standards that ensure a consistent, interactive, effective and engaging learning experience.

-HCI offers certifications in Human Capital Strategy and Strategic Workforce Planning.
-Both are foundational topics in the new business science of Strategic Talent Management.
+HCI offers certifications on a variety of different topics.
+All of which provide foundational topics in the new business science of Strategic Talent Management.

 Candidates must have a minimum of three years business experience, or graduate-level business degree, and successfully complete the requirements for certification.

 - Complete a pre-class assignment

 - Complete the two-day or three-day certification class

 - Pass the certification exam at a standard of 75% or greater